 MIRT is a national program designed to encourage underrepresented students to pursue careers in biomedical and behavioral science research careers.
 The program provides support for undergraduate and graduate students to do research work overseas.
-MIRT is funded by The National Institute on Minority Health and Health Disparities (NIMHD) of the National Institutes of Health.
-The Harvard School of Public Health MIRT Program (formerly the University of Washington MIRT Program) builds on established linkages with academic institutions throughout the developing world, including in Zimbabwe, Ethiopia, Vietnam, Thailand, Republic of Georgia, Peru, Mexico, Ecuador, Chile, and Australia.
+MIRT is funded by The National Institute on Minority Health and Health Disparities (NIMHD) of the National Institutes of Health as part of the Minority Health and Health Disparities International Research Training (MHIRT) Program.
+The Harvard School of Public Health MIRT Program (formerly the University of Washington MIRT Program) builds on established linkages with academic institutions throughout the world, including in Zimbabwe, Ethiopia, Vietnam, Thailand, Malaysia, Republic of Georgia, Peru, Mexico, Ecuador, Chile, and Australia.
 Students spend 8-12 weeks (beginning mid-June) at the foreign research site.